sabiha-wasema/color-changer-using-js/readme.md

 ## Features

-- Clicking the "Change Color" button updates the background color of the box.
+- Clicking the "Change Color" button updates the color of the box and also updates the background color .
 - The button has a hover animation to provide visual feedback.

 ## Demo